LF-digitala-kanaler/LFDS/content/components/web/page-content/tables.md

         * If an editor enters an explanation of the label a chevron is added to the right of the label.
 The behaviour is then as in the [collapse-component](../supportive-microinteractions/collapse); clicking the label or chevron expands a row with the explanatory text.
       * Remaining table cells are filled with green checkboxes or left empty, rather than being filled with data

-      * They have a sticky header if they are longer than the what can displayed at once on the user's screen.
+      * Tables have a sticky header if they are longer than the what can displayed at once on the user's screen.

       ## Other material